 Students should be familiar with a minimal set of concepts and terms as well as key people, models, and basic "complex systems phenomena."

-- Students should have basic math and computer modeling skills, so that they:
+- Students must have basic math (through calculus)and computer modeling skills, so that they:

 - Understand the uses and limits of these approaches